Stratio/crossdata/doc/src/site/sphinx/11_crossdata_faqs.rst

     accessible by the big data solution.

-    That can become quite a challenge when different departments took their own decisions on which technology to use for their databases.
+    That can become quite a challenge when different departments took their own decisions on which technology to use for their datastores.
 Moreover, it might happen that external sources be consulted in order to add value to the internal data.
 Population census, location, historical data repositories, stock prices, ... are good examples of this.